raniesantos/vue-error-page/README.md

 </template>
 ```

+### Triggering the error page

-Finally, you can use the `$_error(code)` method injected into all components.
+Finally, you can use the `$_error()` method injected into all components.
 You can call it to display a specific error page.
 As a side note, this idea was taken from Nuxt.js.

 Related: [Nuxt.js error() method](https://nuxtjs.org/guide/async-data#handling-errors)